Slideshow image

 What do you hear and see as you read these transition statements?

 The Holy Spirit is like that cascade of water.
-He is not destructive – He is moving forward the life-giving purposes of God in and through the followers of Jesus.
+He is not destructive—He is moving forward God’s life-giving purposes in and through the followers of Jesus.

-Let’s look at the first of these sections leading us to the first transition statement.
+Let’s look at the first of these sections, which leads us to the first transition statement.

 Temple (3:1-4:4)

 Peter and John approach the Temple.
-They’re met by a life-long cripple begging at the entrance called the “Beautiful Gate.”
+They meet a life-long cripple begging at the entrance called the “Beautiful Gate.”
 This man’s presence witnessed that the Temple was no longer a place of divine power or loving care.

-The man was instantly healed and joyfully followed Peter and John into the Temple area, “walking and praising God.”
+Instantly, the man is healed fully and joyfully follows Peter and John into the Temple area, “walking and praising God.”

 Tumult (4:5-5:40)